mem48/geocompr/main.md

 The resulting **rgeos** package [first released in 2010; @R-rgeos] brought geometry calculations to R by allowing functions and operators from the GEOS library to manipulate **sp** objects.
 Another limitation of **sp** was its limited support of raster data.
 The **raster**-package [first released in 2010; @R-raster] overcame this by providing a `raster` class and functions for creating, reading and writing raster data.
-A key feature of **raster** is its ability to work with data sets that are too large to fit into the main memory (RAM), thereby overcoming one of R's major limitations when working on raster data.^[The
+A key feature of **raster** is its ability to work with datasets that are too large to fit into the main memory (RAM), thereby overcoming one of R's major limitations when working on raster data.^[The
 **raster** package also provided tools for raster algebra, general raster functions and the development of more additional raster functions.]

 In parallel with or partly even preceding the development of spatial classes and methods came the support for R as an interface to dedicated GIS software.